Mephisto (Marvel Comics): Using the Multiversal Masters of Evil

 In the distant past, Mephisto encounters Avenger Prime who states that he came to watch Mephisto lose.
 They watch as the Avengers arrive and confront the Prehistoric Avengers.
 As both Avengers fight, Avenger Prime goes on the offensive against Mephisto as Mephisto summons the Council of Reds to help subdue him.
 The Council of Reds begin their attack on the Avengers Tower in the God Quarry as the Ghost Rider's Hell Charger drives into some of them.
 After the Council of Reds have been decimated by the Multiversal Avengers with help from Old Man Phoenix and the Granddaughters of King Thor, Captain Marvel, Nighthawk, and Thor of Earth-56377 find a smaller version of Mephisto who is the last of the Council of Reds.
 Just then, Mephisto appears and absorbs his variant as he appears in gigantic size, claiming that the Council of Reds had served their purpose.
 He then quotes "Welcome, Avengers, to the end of everything".
 As Mephisto returns to Earth-616 during prehistoric times, a recuperated Kid Thanos informs him that Ghost Goblin and King Killmonger are dead, Black Skull was stripped of his Symbiote, and Doom Supreme and Dark Phoenix have fled.
-As Kid Thanos is shown with the corpses of Ghost Goblin, Hound, and King Killmonger as well as the unconscious body of Red Skull, Kid Thanos states that he can obtain the fresh knowledge of his fallen teammates on his dissection table as Mephisto states that Black Skull isn't dead yet.
-When Kid Thanos states that it's a bad idea to take on the Avengers by himself, Mephisto enters a portal as he quotes "Taking on the Avengers myself.
+As Kid Thanos is shown with the corpses of Ghost Goblin, Hound, and King Killmonger as well as the unconscious body of Red Skull, Kid Thanos states that he can obtain the fresh knowledge of his fallen teammates on his dissection table as Mephisto states that Black Skull is not dead yet.
+When Kid Thanos states that it is a bad idea to take on the Avengers by himself, Mephisto enters a portal as he quotes "Taking on the Avengers myself.
 Heh.
 That's a fine idea".
 Arriving in the God Quarry, the Council of Red tell Mephisto that they are displeased with his actions and how their teammates fell to the Multiversal Avengers.
 Mephisto proceeds to kill the remaining Council of Red members and absorb them into his body.
 After defeating Captain Marvel, Nighthawk, and Thor of Earth-56377, a Celestial-sized Mephisto is spotted by Ant-Man of Earth-818 as Mephisto destroys the Carol Corps' Omni-Carrier causing Ant-Man of Earth-818 to inform Avenger Prime of what happened.
 Reinforcements come in the form of Ka-Zar, an alternate Galactus from the reality that Iron Inquisitor sent Ka-Zar from, Gorilla-Man, Ursa Major, and the Progenitor which was modified with Deathlok technology.
+As Mephisto goes on the attack, the Deathlok-modified Progenitor fights him.
+He proceeds to eat the remains of his fallen Council of Red members before resuming the fight.
+As the God Quarry begins to crumble, Mephisto takes a sample of the power from below it as Old Man Phoenix and Avenger Prime recognize the energies as the remnants of an ancient Multiverse where there is no running from it as Mephisto plans to use its powers to end the Multiverse.
+After he was separated from his fallen Mephisto variants, Mephisto was confronted by Doom Supreme who stated that he is too weak to wield the power he just unleashed.
+Mephisto states that he was planning to use this power to free himself from his usual lifestyle.
+Doom Supreme then turns against Mephisto by attacking him.
+After Doom Supreme is turned to stone by the sample of the ancient Multiverse's energy, Iron Man and Ant-Man of Earth-818 plan to deal with Mephisto.
+As the reconstructed Doom the Living Planet and the Mjolnir variants work to clog the breach, Mephisto claims that they cannot hold back the entropy as he is punched by Nighthawk and Agamotto does a special punishment for him.
+Once he is back in Hell, Mephisto is annoyed with Orb next to him.
+Mephisto is annoyed with Orb mentioning that Avenger Prime no longer stands watch alone in the God Quarry.